Child marriage in South Sudan

 Child marriage is a marriage or union between a child under the age of 18 to another child or to an adult.
-Child marriage is common in a multitude of African countries.
-In South Sudan, child marriage is a growing epidemic.
-Child marriage in South Sudan is driven by socioeconomic factors such as poverty and gender inequality.
+In South Sudan, child marriage is a growing epidemic, driven by socioeconomic factors such as poverty and gender inequality.
 Current figures state that South Sudan is one of the leading countries in the world when it comes to child marriage.
 Child marriage has negative consequences for children, including health problems and lower education rates for South Sudanese girls.
-Many initiatives have been taken to combat child marriage in South Sudan, but the presence of societal norms and instability continues to drive its presence in the nation.
+Many initiatives have been taken to combat child marriage in South Sudan, but societal norms and instability continue to drive its presence in the nation.